Jeffrey-Ede/partial-STEM/README.md

   <img src="simplified_gan.png">
 </p>

-Our training configuration can be partitioned into six subnetworks: an inner and outer generator, inner generator training and small, medium and large scale discriminators.
+Our training configuration can be partitioned into six subnetworks: an inner and outer generator, inner generator trainer and small, medium and large scale discriminators.
 The generators are all that is needed for inference.